learn-co-curriculum/dsc-bayesian-classification-intro-v2-1/README.md

 ## Introduction

-In the last section you learned about Bayesian statistics with plenty of theory and practice of Bayes' theorem itself.
-You'll now take a look at using Bayes' theorem to perform some classification tasks.
-Here, you'll see that Bayes' theorem can be applied to multiple variables simultaneously.
+In an earlier section, you learned about Bayesian statistics with plenty of theory and application of Bayes theorem.
+You'll now take a look at using Bayes theorem to perform some classification tasks.
+Here, you'll see that the Bayes theorem can be applied to multiple variables simultaneously.

 ## Bayes Classification